Change one password

 There is nothing new under the sun, and password re-use is well known and ridiculed, even Randall Munroe of XKCD fame published a comic about password re-use a long time ago, however there is one comic that comes to mind to help create better passwords:

-correct horse battery staple
+you are off to the races.
+Don't use correct horse battery staple

 Just changing one password can increase someones security posture just a little bit, and who knows, next year you'll have received less spam email that can be traced back to their address book being siphoned off and then abused.